ronanociosoig/inTune/README.md

 ## Outline

 The app searches the iTunes API and lists out songs, and can play the previews continuously in a playlist.
 Tap on one, and it keeps going.
-In the background too!
+It plays in the background too!
 Nice.

-The app displays a table with the artwork, track name, artist name, year of the release, the length in minutes and seconds, and the price.
+The app displays a table with the cover artwork, track name, artist name, year of the release, length, and the price.

-Selecting the sort option gives options to sort the table according to artist, album, price, length, genre, and year.
+Selecting sort gives options to sort the results according to artist, album, price, length, genre, and year.

-Tap the cell to show more details.
-You can also open the track directly in iTunes Music.
+Tap an item to show more details. here you can also open the track directly in iTunes Music.

-The music player at the base of the screen that will play the preview.
+The music player at the base of the screen plays the preview.

 On selecting the detail view, all the results are added to the music player queue, tap on play and it will continue to play all the previews.

-Next and previous track is supported.
+Next and previous track are supported.

 Did I say that the application will play music while it is in the background?
 I did, but it's nice you know.